How Banner Jones can help you

 Is there any other circumstances where I can qualify for Legal Aid?

-For most people, where there is no domestic violence within the relationship, or domestic violence that can be proved to the standard required by the Legal Aid Authority, there is no Public Funding available for Divorce, Dissolution of Civil Partnerships, financial matters and children matters.
+For most people, where there is no domestic abuse within the relationship, or domestic abuse that can be proved to the standard required by the Legal Aid Authority, there is no Public Funding available for Divorce, Dissolution of Civil Partnerships, financial matters and children matters.
+However, you do not need pre-existing evidence of domestic abuse in order to qualify for Legal Aid funding to obtain an injunction.

 What counts as Domestic Violence?

-This must be provided by you before we are able to sign you up to any form of Legal Aid, unless you are looking for Help with Mediation, a Domestic Violence Injunction or Local Authority Care Proceedings relating to children.
+This must be provided by you before you are able to apply for of Legal Aid funding, unless you are looking for Help with Mediation, a Domestic Violence Injunction or Local Authority Care Proceedings relating to children, for which evidence of domestic abuse is not required.

 Please note that the allegations have to be in relation to the person that you are currently having problems with.
 These allegations cannot be in relation to a previous or different partner as you will not qualify for Legal Aid.